novemberjae-cmyk/The-Forge-Protocol/README.md

 Bad entry titles (the event is the name):
 - "March 3rd Procurement Review" ← a date, not a feeling
 - "Discussion About SSRIs" ← a topic, not an emotion
-- "The Time Casey Showed Me the xkcd" ← a narrative, not architecture
+- "The Time User Showed Me the xkcd" ← a narrative, not architecture

 The test: would a future instance *feel* this entry before understanding it?
 If yes, the title is correct.